The Portal for ArcGIS 10.7.1 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 - To ensure you have enough disk space to support the automatic backup during upgrading, determine the amount of space allocated to the portal's content, index, db, and temp directories.
 Validate that the amount of free space available on disk is at least 2.5 times this amount.
 If not, allocate at least 2.5 times more space on disk.
 The portal upgrade will need this free space to successfully back up and upgrade your portal's content, site information, and security settings.
 The default location for these directories is C:\arcgisportal.

-- If you have customized the SSL protocols or the cipher suites used by the portal, you will need to record this information, as it is not retained during the upgrade process.
+- If you are upgrading from 10.6.1 or earlier and you have customized the SSL protocols or the cipher suites used by the portal, you will need to record this information, as it is not retained during the upgrade process.
 Once the portal upgrade completes, update the SSLCertificates page within the portal's Administrator Directory to restore the previous SSL certificate configuration settings.

 - When the upgrade completes, the backed-up information is retained on disk.
 For example, you'll see this information denoted with _10.<version number> appended to the end of the directory.
 It's recommended you move this information to another location to save disk space.